 While I explored meditation and yoga during the 1970s, my practical focus was on college and career.
 There was a moment during my undergraduate studies when I said to myself, "This is what I want to learn – I’m going to study psychology!"
 Once I made this decision, I thought it best to also gain experience in the field.
 While enrolled in a Masters’ degree program in psychology, I worked at a psychiatric hospital for two years.
 In 1975, I became a licensed psychotherapist.
 My interest in psychology continued, and I earned a Ph.D. in 1981.
 Early on, I worked in clinics and at colleges, and then maintained a counseling private practice.

 During the 1980s, I became more involved in spiritual traditions and practices.
 Baba Hari Dass, the north Indian yogi who founded the Mt Madonna Center outside of Santa Cruz, California introduced me to ashtanga yoga, and initiated me in meditation.
 I met Ammachi, who is known as the “hugging saint”, in 1989.
-Beginning in 1990, I began spending time at Amritapuri, Amma’s south Indian ashram; and I moved there in late 2014.
+In 1990, I began visiting Amritapuri, Amma’s south Indian ashram.

 Beginning in the 1990s, I have learned and practiced different healing modalities created or supported by Amma.
 I embarked upon a deeper integration of East-West body-mind, psycho-spiritual healing that has included methods of meditation, mantra, service, devotion, worship, and their applications to psychotherapy.